 [Sound 9] Great music and op/ed, nice insert songs, solid voice work.

 [Enjoyment 8.5] Frustrating at times, but gripping in the end.

 The audiovisual splendor of Children of the Whales grabbed my attention immediately, but as it continued on I saw there was more to it than met the eyes.
-I'll admit that it's a niche as hell show and as such many people won't get into it as much as others.
-If the first episode sinks its hooks in you as much as it did to me, then chances are you'll find the journey the world and characters undergo to be an incredibly rewarding one.
+I'll admit that it's niche as hell and as such many people won't get into it.
+If the first episode sinks its hooks in you, then chances are you'll find the journey the characters and world undergo to be an incredibly rewarding one.

 Watching shoujo fantasy adventures these days feels like taking a dive into a video game world.
 When Kujira no Kora Wa Sujou ni Utau (Children of the Whales) began airing, I had a strange instinct about the show.
 It felt like an anime that really wanted us to really embrace its ideas but fell short on capitalizing on all of them.